Lessons from fitting the lowest order energy independent chiral based $\bar{K}N$ potential to experimental data: Conclusions

 When the experimental $\Delta E$ is added to the classical data, the resulting potential produces a $\Delta E$ with a real part close to the experimental value, while the imaginary part is slightly above the allowed region.
 The price of bringing the real part to the right place is, however, that $E(\Lambda^*)$ moved above the $\bar{K}N$ threshold, what contradicts to the $\Lambda(1405)$ experiments.

-This sharp contradiction between the $E(\Lambda^*)$ position and experimental $\Delta E$, probably characteristic for all class b) potentials, can be smoothed by adding to the fit a requirement of having an $E(\Lambda^*)$ "somewhere below the $\bar{K}N$ threshold", say at $E(\Lambda^*_c)$ of (\ref{good}).
+This sharp contradiction between the $E(\Lambda^*)$ position and experimental $\Delta E$, probably characteristic for most of the class b) potentials, can be smoothed by adding to the fit a requirement of having an $E(\Lambda^*)$ "somewhere below the $\bar{K}N$ threshold", say at $E(\Lambda^*_c)$ of (\ref{good}).
 The potential from the resulting fit {\bf C} can be considered as an acceptable compromise between the two extremes.

 Finally, fits with $E(\Lambda^*)$ pinned down close to the PDG value produce unacceptable results both for the classical data set and $\Delta E$, while they are able to reproduce the peaks in the photoproduction experiment.